 Although gaps in the records exist after Pulich's publication, the rarest bird sightings are not the most serious problem.
 Those birds deemed as so rare as to be listed as review species by the TBRC can be accessed online.
 The review records for that entire period from 1988 to the present have been made available.
 More problematic for this checklist during the period from about 1990-2010, are the fairly common species elsewhere in the state that are irregular to this specific study area (Tree Sparrow) or species splits where documentation is lacking for one species or the other (Cassin's and Plumbeous Vireo).

 Since about 2005, digital photography has advanced both technologically and in popularity.
 Almost everyone in the field has the ability to capture bird sightings without heavy or expensive equipment.
 Digital cameras are almost part of the standard birding equipment.
 Since collecting specimens with a gun is no longer a common practice even among organizations that have the proper permits, it is likely that the documentation of unusual bird records will rest solely on photo-documentation and the ability to archive it.
-This is where we stand today.
+This is where it stands today.
 Unlike Pulich, authors of newer works will no longer be seeking old specimens as part of their research.
 They will be seeking old photo images.

 Species Added from Pulich's "Species of Uncertain Occurrence"